 Fumizuki read aloud the first volume "Bulbs" selected from "Karandrie".

 After that, the talk with the curator and the reading of the poem continued, and I felt that the distance between Mr. Fumizuki and Tetsuro Komai was getting closer.

 Komai's text recorded in the catalog of the special exhibition is woven into the poem.
-There is such a way to enjoy writing poetry, and I feel that the threshold has become a little lower.
+There is such a way to enjoy poetry, and I feel that the threshold has become a little lower.

 Q Is there a cross-genre exchange like Komai in the same generation as Mr. Fumizuki?

 e = "color: # 800080;"> A I think it's wonderful that copperplate prints have been established as a genre, but I feel a little lonely because I feel like I've become a distance from other genres.
 I think it's amazing that the power to create new things that transcend genres, such as "Experimental Studio", and the poetry art book published in that exchange are still being looked back on after more than 50 years. increase.

 I myself would like to collaborate with the works of writers and painters who have already died, without limiting generations.

 After the event, the exhibition-limited menu "Monochrome Vanilla Cafe Mocha" will be held at Café Ogurayama in the museum.
 Mix and melt the crispy chocolate on top of the cream.

 The taste of Paris that Komai longed for?